The power of an apprenticeship - #NAW2019

 By engaging in apprenticeships, employers demonstrate a commitment to upskilling a new workforce, with a fresh talent pool, with new ideas and skill sets.

-Danielle Hayward-Nightingale - Graduate Business Manager, Scape Group
+Danielle Hayward-Nightingale - Development Manager, Scape Group

 Employers who value the power of apprenticeships and training programmes also encourage the development and retention of talent, nurturing younger people to become the leaders of the future.
 Being part of Team Scape as a Graduate Business Manager, I have experienced this first-hand.